speedata/publisher/doc/manual/doc/description-en/servermode.md

 You can also submit additional variables: `/v0/publish?vars=var1%3Dvalue1`.
 This is similar to the command line parameter `--var`.
 The parameter is URL-encoded in the form `var1=value1,var2=value2,var3=value3...`.

+## `/v0/delete/<id>`

+GET: Remove the directory for this ID.
+Returns 200 if the ID is valid, 404 if not.

 ## `/v0/publish/<id>`